search icon

 Risks to Being Your Own Registered Agent

 While you are legally allowed to be your own registered agent, there are several significant risks to doing so.
+Many business owners face challenges when considering being their own registered agent.
 In our opinion, these factors make it so that serving as your own registered agent isn’t a good idea in most cases.

 Let’s walk through these risks one by one to see if you agree!

-The most obvious drawback to serving as your own registered agent is the fact that you’ll need to be present at your place of business from 9am until 5pm, every Monday through Friday, with no exceptions.
+The most obvious drawback to serving as your own registered agent is the fact that you’ll need to be present at your place of business during all regular business hours every Monday through Friday, with no exceptions.

-This is because the registered agent needs to be available to receive document deliveries from the state during standard business hours, and in many cases the delivery will simply not be made if you aren’t there.
+This is because the registered agent needs to be available to receive service of process during standard business hours, and in many cases, the delivery will simply not be made if you aren’t there.
 That means you’re running the risk of missing a service of process delivery anytime you leave your business location during these hours, and a lawsuit could proceed against your company without your knowledge.

-Whether you’re on the phone with a customer, helping a client in person, chatting with an employee, etc., the person who attempts delivery of your documents may determine that you are not available to accept it, even if you are physically present.
+Whether you’re on the phone with a customer, helping a client in person, chatting with an employee, etc., the person who attempts delivery of your documents may determine that you’re not available to accept it, even if you’re physically present.

-Every company needs to have a registered agent in each state it does business in, and you cannot expand to a new state if you do not designate an agent with a physical location in that state.
+Every company needs to have a registered agent in each state it does business in, and you can’t expand to a new state if you don’t designate an agent with a physical location in that state.

-Therefore, if you serve as your own registered agent, you will be limited to conducting business only in your home state, because you obviously can’t be two places at once.
+Therefore, if you serve as your own registered agent, you’ll be limited to conducting business only in your home state because you obviously can’t be in two places at once.

 This limitation also affects options like having a business associate, friend, or family member serve as your agent, and it even prevents you from expanding your business if you hire an attorney or accountant to be your registered agent.
 Only a professional registered agent service with offices in all 50 states can handle your expansion without requiring you to enlist the services of a new registered agent.